octimot/StoryToolkitAI/README.md

     CMD/CTRL+Shift+C- copy transcript of selection with timecodes at the beginning of each transcript line (or transcript seconds, if Resolve is not available) - since version 0.17.4.4

+    Backspace       - delete active segment (will ask for confirmation) - since version 0.17.4.5

     m               - add duration markers for the active segment/selection in case there are gaps between the text segments,